Building cross-sector collaboration to manage sustainable tourism growth in a small island destination

 What We’re Doing

-In 2013, St. Kitts established an Inter-Agency Sustainable Destination Management Council (IASDMC).
+In 2013, St. Kitts established the Sustainable Destination Council (SDC), formerly called the Inter-Agency Sustainable Destination Management Council.
 The council is a cross-sector body of destination leaders focused on advancing the sustainable development of tourism in St. Kitts.
+Council members include representatives from tourism companies, environmental and heritage NGOs, government departments, and community groups, among others.
 The council aims to ensure tourism development preserves and benefits the environment, culture, heritage, and community livelihoods.
-Council participants include the St. Kitts Ministry of Tourism, St. Kitts and Nevis Chamber of Industry and Commerce, Department of Marine Resources, Bureau of Standards, and Water Services Department among others.
 To ensure council effectiveness, Sustainable Travel International provided sustainable destination management training to council members and other key stakeholders.
-The council’s current activities include:
+Over the years, the council has implemented campaigns to raise awareness around water conservation, plastics reduction, bee conservation, and other key issues.
+We continue to support the council in advancing multi-stakeholder dialogue and sustainability initiatives on-island, most recently facilitating an action planning workshop which led to the definition of four sustainability projects.